yasarsabir/belly_button_challenge/README.md

 4. The gauge displays the number of times the participant washes per week, although the task specific a needle based gauge I couldn't get this to work so I just used this code instead from the documentation https://plotly.com/javascript/gauge-charts/

 Finally the app (dashboard) was deployed to the free static page hosting service GitHub Pages.
+The link to my deployment is here https://yasarsabir.github.io/belly_button_challenge/

+I used plotly documentation, stack overflow and 1-2-1 tutorials from bootcamp to help create this code.